John Strous, Director

 Introduction to Medical Technology

-An orientation course required of all Freshman and transfer students intending to major in Medical Technology.
+An orientation course required of all freshmen and transfer students intending to major in Medical Technology.
 Topics include: Historical development of the profession, organization and function of a modern clinical laboratory, correlation of chemical and biological tests with disease states, student perspective of the clinical internship, government regulations, and professional and educational opportunities for the Medical Technologist.
 Students will also be required to visit a hospital laboratory to observe the daily routine of a Medical Technologist.
 Prerequisites: Majors or consent of Program Director.
 Pass/Fail (1+0)

 Medical Technology 351 1-2 (crs.)